 If you make these and love them, please come back and give this recipe a 5 star rating in the recipe card!
 Feel free to comment with tips or to share any successful substitutions you made.

 - 2¾ cups (11½ oz.) very good quality gluten-free flour blend

 - 2 Tbsp. butter, dairy-free margarine, or Spectrum shortening

 - 1 tsp. cider vinegar

 - In the mixing bowl of your electric mixer, mix together flour, xanthan gum, instant yeast, sugar, and salt.

-- Mix on high speed 3 minutes.
+- Mix on medium speed 3 minutes.

-- Spray 8″ or 9″ round cake pan or pie plate with cooking spray.
-Using a 2″ scoop or ⅓ cup measuring cup, scoop dough into 9 mounds in the pan.
+- Spray 8" or 9" round cake pan or pie plate with cooking spray.
+Using a 2" scoop or 1/3 cup measuring cup, scoop dough into 9 mounds in the pan.
 I place one mound in middle, then scoop 8 mounds of dough side by side all the way around the pan.